rvarago/kitten/README.md

 make BUILD_TYPE=Release
 ``

-* To run the unit tests:
+* To run the unit tests, if previously compiled:

 ``
 make test